rm-dr/copper/README.md

 - [ ] Make sure all these hold on CRUD

 ## Automatic dataset backups

-## Pipelines as transactions
-- If a pipe fails, a dataset should not have partial state
-- how should we clean up?

 ## Virtual attributes
 - Attributes computed by a pipeline, auto-updated on change